zilverline/sequent/docs/docs/finishing-the-web-application.md

   end
 ```

-We need to add this new foreign_key as a new column in the post table we need to update `db/tables/post_records.sql`
+We need to add this new foreign_key as a new column in the post table.
+We need to update `db/tables/post_records.sql`

 ```ruby
  CREATE TABLE post_records%SUFFIX% (